TRADITIONAL MARKETING TECHNIQUES THAT STILL MATTER

 Executives need to implement a digital marketing strategy if they want their business to remain competitive in a hyper saturated digital landscape.

 What is the difference between traditional marketing and digital marketing?

 The main difference between digital marketing and traditional advertising is customization and targeting.

 Digital marketing = highly targeted net.

-People purchased traditional advertising largely based on national reach vs reaching the right people in their target audience through highly targeted digital advertising.
+Media buyers purchase traditional advertising based on the promise of national reach vs. reaching the right people in their target audience through highly targeted digital advertising.

 Advantages of Traditional Marketing

 What are the advantages of traditional marketing over digital marketing?